 AI-native spoiler-free reading companion

 Readers stop mid-book all the time due to life interruptions.
-When they pick it back up days or weeks later, they've forgotten the characters, plot threads, and details about where they left off.
+For many, when they pick it back up days or weeks later, they've forgotten the characters, plot threads, and details about where they left off.
 The existing options: reread chapters (tedious), Google a summary (spoilers), or give up on the book entirely.

 Roughly 27% of adults say they haven't finished a book in the past year.
 Many of those aren't people who don't want to read.
 They're people who lost their place and couldn't get back in.